-Behind the scenes with Polo the Bear: Doom and gloom is not cool
+Behind the scenes with Captain Polo: Doom and gloom is not cool

 Whether its for COVID19 or the underlying climate crisis, naysaying, denial and despair are not the way to go.
 Coronavirus will pass, climate change will not.
 Some of the effects of global warming we will have to learn to live with.
 By rallying to the cause, by embracing the challenge and switching small things we do everyday and inspiring others to do the same, by educating ourselves on the basics of ecology and climate change, by choosing our political leaders more carefully, we can avoid the catastrophic effects of unchecked global warming.